Luna Ferguson

+Works

 Ferguson's documentary about their life as a non-binary person and the fight for legal recognition is in post-production.
-Their film Whispers of Life was winner of the audience award and jury award for Best GLBTTQ* Short Film in the 2014 Reel Pride Film Festival and won the audience award at the Reelout Queer Film Festival.
+Their film Whispers of Life was winner of the audience award and jury award for Best LGBTQ Short Film in the 2014 Reel Pride Film Festival and won the audience award at the Reelout Queer Film Festival.
 Ferguson is the director and producer of Limina, released in 2016, featuring the experience of a gender-fluid child.
 Limina was the first film to be nominated in both male and female performance categories for the same actor by the Leo Awards.

 Their non-fiction book Me, Myself, They was published in 2019.